Mind, Consciousness, Jhanas, Samadhis and The Illusion Game !

 Jhanas, Access Concentration and Samadhis?

-Any Jhana and its Samadhi developed through either Vipassana or Shamatha may have Nama/Rupas (Names/Forms) associated with their meditative experience.
-This means that in closed-eye meditation, one can notice various signs, symbols as messages in those deep meditative absorptions.
-That means during these Jhanas, our mind still operates and maintains its link to our memory/information.
-One can even notice very subtle emotions at subconscious level as mental pictures.
+Any Jhana and its associated Samadhi developed through either Vipassana or Shamatha may involve Nama (names) and Rupa (forms) linked to the meditative experience.
+This suggests that during closed-eye meditation, one can perceive various signs and symbols that convey messages during deep meditative absorption.
+During these Jhanas, the mind continues to function and remains connected to our memories and information.
+Additionally, one may become aware of subtle emotions at a subconscious level, often manifesting as mental images.

 Fruition Mind: A Non Karmic State?